ericm/newlogic/README.md

 **Newlogic** is a *Circuit Builder / Logic Design Desktop Application* (like mmlogic) made with *Electron + React Typescript*.
 It's currently compatible with **Windows**, **Mac** and **Linux**.

-**NOTE**: This app is currently in development so functionality is limited.

 ## Features

 ### An intuitive UI